 Flour and Raising Agents

 Substituting self-rising flour may take some trial and error.
-I suggest leaving out the baking powder entirely the first time you sub self-rising flour for flour in a recipe, especially as most cupcake recipes call for baking soda as well, and adjust as needed.
+I suggest leaving out the baking powder entirely.

-Self-rising flour and bicarbonate of soda are usually the main ingredients that I use to make my cupcakes rise, I just omit the baking powder.
+Self-rising flour and bicarbonate of soda are the main ingredients that I use to make my cupcakes rise and I follow this recipe to make them.

 Your cupcakes may look deliciously fluffy as they rise in the oven, but once you remove them from the heat, they will soon deflate into a dense, flattened mess.